 Knotted bag "Bilum"

-Asmat people, Irian Jaya, New Guinea, Indonesia, early to mid.
-20th century, private collection from Netherlands.
+Asmat people, Irian Jaya, New Guinea, Indonesia, early 20th century, ex-museum collection from Netherlands.

 The Asmat are a coastal people occupying a low-lying swampy region intersected by many rivers in Indonesian province of Irian Jaya.
 Dense forest and mangrove swamp cover 85% of its area and parts of the interior remain unexplored.
 Their homeland covers approximately 25,000 square kilometers in southwestern Irian Jaya, former Netherlands New Guinea (and West New Guinea).
 Travel is only possible by dugout canoe (called ci).
 The population is estimated about 70,000 people, living in villages, about 120 in number with population of up to 2,000.
 Asmat may be thought as an umbrella term for twelve different ethnic sub-groups with shared linguistic and cultural affinities and sense of shared identity.
 The Asmat people who live along the rivers are divided into 12 clans/groups: Joirat, Emari Ducur, Bismam, Becembub, Simai, Kenekap, Unir Siran, Unir Epmak, Safan, Aramatak, Bras, and Yupmakcain.